 Nurture means going above and beyond merely selling liquor.
 Create mailing lists and text systems for advertising specials.
 Start a rewards program to increase your loyal customers and repeat business.
 Total Wines does this.
 If you implement a rewards program with a referral-based point system, positive word of mouth will ensue.
 Your loyal customers are now going to start to attract and bring more business to you.

 From a marketing standpoint, use Facebook for proximity.
 There are some regulations and rules on websites like Facebook.
-You have to register, declare that you have a liquor license for your local area or shipping destination.
+You have to register, and declare that you have a liquor license for your local area or shipping destination.
 AdWords does not allow advertisements for alcohol, but you can still be retargeting with Adroll.

 Looking to the Future: Scalability for Businesses Selling Alcohol Online